Extra black bin

 Every residential property is entitled to one standard black bin for non-recyclable household waste which is emptied once a fortnight.
 With the wide range of items that can be recycled from home, the standard size bin should be suitable for most households.

-If your household is approved for extra black bin capacity, your requirements and eligibility will be reviewed every year.
+If your household is approved for extra black bin capacity, your requirements will be reviewed every year.
 Terms and conditions apply to this service.

 We offer a free nappy waste collection service to help families with children (under five) in nappies manage their non recyclable waste.